elematic/heximal/packages/expressions/README.md

 ### Operators

-Polymer Expressions supports the following binary and unary operators:
+Jexpr supports the following binary and unary operators:

 - Arithmetic operators: `+`, `-`, `*`, `/`, `%`, unary `+` and `-`
 - Comparison operators: `==`, `!=`, `===`, `!==`, `<=`, `<`, `>`, `>=`